rudidude86/gura-lang.github.io/documents/Introduction.md

   In fact, as the new language uses a pair of curly brackets to embrace a block, an overwhole look of the code may be like one in C or Java.

+* __Be Practical__

+  Any programming languages are expected to solve problems that actually exist around us.
+  For such purposes, capability of reading/writing files and handling text data is still quite important.
+  But, these days, having such functions is far from enough because various data types and interaces like Internet, image data and graphical interfaces become common, which must be handled by many programs.
+  To be a practical language, the new one should be shipped with these features as standard.